Theater for the New City

 This exact replica of Tatsumi Hijkata’s 1968 costume will be on display at Theater for the New City during the New York Butoh Institute Festival, October 24-27, 2019 (doors open at 7:30pm for viewing of costume and photo op - additional viewing Sunday, October 27, 3-5pm).

 By wearing this iconic costume, Vangeline conjures up Butoh’s ghosts.
-She dives into Butoh as a permeable art form that has reached across geographic and cultural divides.
-The costume becomes a physical symbol of butoh’s evolution — East to West, man to woman, past to future.
+She dives into the past, present, and future of Butoh as a permeable art form that has reached across geographic and cultural divides.
+This iconic costume becomes a physical symbol of butoh’s evolution — East to West, man to woman, past to future.

 Hijikata’s legendary costume is a totem of sorts; it holds secrets of the avant-garde art form.
 Much like Butoh itself, it was born at the confluence of East and West.
 This costume chronicles the evolution of postmodern art in Japan, and as such, deserves to be carefully studied, and thrown into the limelight once again.